Amerique82/Amerique82/README.md

 ### Geek 🤓 • Creative 🎨 • Blogger ✍️ • Drama Queen 👑

-*Living life in beta version, debugging my existence one dramatic moment at a time*
+*Living life in 3.0 version, debugging my existence one dramatic moment at a time*

 </div>